 Make sure you are rebranding to appeal to your audience, not someone else’s.
 I see this happening with clients when they first come to me for coaching.
 They ask, “should I do flat lays or have video backgrounds on my website like so and so?”
 It’s easy to fall into the trap of looking at someone else’s website (or social media account) and feel like you should have similar content.
 This can lead to recreating your brand and content for their audience.
 Not only is this swagger jacking, but also not going to get you the results they have.
 You may actually lose some of your audience.

 Whenever I begin working with a client, I always use client homework in the form of questionnaires to get to know the brand personality and goals.
 If the brand goals don’t line up with the design then the client won’t get the expected results.
 I use strategic and intentional design to target the brand goals of each client.
 So if you want more leads to your email list but want a pop up to say “follow me on snapchat”, there’s a disconnect.

 Be Consistent Everywhere

 Don’t create a new look for your website but keep the same tired old photos posted on your social media.
-Your brand needs to be reflected in everything aspect of your business from social media to business cards.
+Your brand needs to be reflected on everything from social media to business cards.
 When your brand is consistent it builds trust with your audience.
 Having an outdated newsletter mailing list header can do just as much damage as a poorly designed logo.
 I supply clients with a brand style guide to provide a visual blueprint to create complimentary designs.
-But if you’re not into DIY design, I would suggest opting for an all-inclusive package that includes collateral materials.
+But if you’re not design friendly, I would suggest opting for an all inclusive package that includes collateral materials.